Hit enter after type your search item

 Purpose of CSS padding and margin properties

-The padding property of CSS is used to add the space or gap between the content and border of the specified HTML element.
+• The padding property of CSS is used to add the space or gap between the content and border of the specified HTML element.

-The margin property is used to add space or gap between different HTML elements.
+• The margin property is used to add space or gap between different HTML elements.

-The difference between the padding and margin can be understood by this figure.
+• The difference between the padding and margin can be understood by this figure.

 CSS-padding-margin-difference

-So we have three div elements.
-The first two are with margin properties and third is with padding property.
-The distance or space between the div elements is margin while space between the text inside the third div and its border line is padding.
+The distance or space between the div elements is the margin while the space between the text inside the third div and its border line is padding.

-In this tutorial, I will show you the examples of using the padding and margin properties with different HTML elements.
+In this tutorial, I will show you examples of using the padding and margin properties with different HTML elements.

 Syntax of CSS margin and padding